-Up until recently, almost all homebrew were developed with the concept in mind that everyone running homebrew has access to RCM.
+In the past, almost all homebrew were developed with the concept in mind that everyone running homebrew has access to RCM.
 With fusee-gelee, should a user prevent their system from booting, they can very easily take a NAND backup or regenerated system files, put them on their Switch, and they are back in action.

 You do not have this luxury.

 Your access to homebrew and recovery tools primarily depends on the Switch’s normal operating system (OFW, original firmware) functioning.
 On an IPATCHED Switch, doing anything to prevent your Switch from booting will render your Switch permanently inoperable.
 As such, you should avoid using any of the following homebrew on your Switch should you come across them:

 ChoiDujourNX (OK in emuMMC/emuNAND, NEVER use in sysMMC/sysNAND)